 Note: This story is in circulation through emails since February 2001.
 In most of the versions the boy is fictitiously named “Billy” instead of using his real name – Frank “Bopsy” Salazar.
-This tale is relatively true.
-This boy from Phoenix had 3 wishes: to be a firefighter, to ride in a hot air baloon, and to go to Disneyland.
+This story is relatively true.

-Octaviana Trujillo, 26, mother of Bopsy, sadly stared down at her 7-year-old dying son.
-Like all mothers, she too wanted her son to grow up and fulfill all his dreams.
+Octaviana Trujillo, 26, sadly stared down at her 7-year-old dying son.
+Like all mothers, Octaviana too wanted her son to grow up and fulfill all his dreams.
 But leukemia would not allow him to live long enough.

 Octaviana clasped her son’s hand and asked, “Bopsy, did you ever think about what you wanted to be once you grew up?
 Did you ever dream and wish what you would do with your life?”

 Bopsy replied, “Mommy, I want to be a firefighter; I want to go up in a balloon; and I want to go to Disneyland. ”

 She smiled back and said, “Let’s see if we can make your wish come true.”

-Later that day she went to her local fire Department in Phoenix.
-She explained her son’s final wish and asked if it might be possible to give her little son a ride around the block on a fire engine.
+Later that day, she went to her local fire Department in Phoenix.
+She explained her son’s last wish and asked if it might be possible to give her little son a ride around the block on a fire engine.

 The Chief said, “Madam, we can do better than that.
-We’ll make him an honorary Fireman for the whole day.
+We’ll make him an honorary Fireman for the day.
 He can come down to the fire station, eat with us, go out on all the fire calls, the whole nine yards!”

-The Chief decided that the Phoenix Fire Department made sure the dying boy had an experience truly befitting a fireman.
+The Fire Chief decided that the Phoenix Fire Department should make sure the dying boy had an experience truly befitting a fireman.